tktcorporation/vrchat-photo-journey/docs/error-handling.md

     -   Emits a `toast` event via `eventEmitter`.
         -   If the error is a `UserFacingError` or a Sentry Test Error, its specific message is used for the toast.
         -   Otherwise, the generic "予期しないエラーが発生しました。" message is used.
-        -   *Note: While the `errorFormatter` primarily controls the message seen by the TRPC client in `App.tsx`'s `useToast` hook, this eventEmitter mechanism provides an additional way to show toasts, potentially for non-TRPC errors if needed elsewhere in the main process, though the current primary path is via `errorFormatter`.* The `ToasterWrapper` in `App.tsx` subscribes to these events.

 ## `logger.ts` (`electron/lib/logger.ts`)